 What are your thoughts on life as an expat in Saudi Arabia and if and when you might consider moving back?
 Please share your considerations!
 (Thank you!)

 Oman is a quiet country.
 You hear very little on the public stage about what goes on in Oman.
 This does not mean that nothing does, just that it seems to quietly go about its business with little attention from the world.

 Clients moving back from Kuwait have had mixed experiences of living there and moving back due to the war there and reconstruction that followed.
 That was now some time ago, and Canadians now living in Kuwait and moving back do not seem to face and significant barriers and concerns.
-Can you add your thoughts to this topic?
+My client's moves back have been quite smooth.

-Latest update to this page: June 2018
+Latest update to this page: April 2022